dipdup-io/dipdup/CONTRIBUTING.md

 # DipDup contribution guide

+This document describes the contribution process for DipDup.
+It's a living document and is subject to change.
+Some rules are enforced by CI, others are just recommendations.
+Feel free to ask maintainers when in doubt.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+Last updated: 2023-04-12

 ## General

 - All code in this repository MUST be licensed under the [MIT License](./LICENSE.md).
-- Python code in this repository MUST run on Python 3.10.
-It also SHOULD run on Python 3.11.
-Using modern language features is encouraged.
+- Python code MUST run on Python 3.10 and 3.11.
-- Python code in this repository MUST run in Linux, macOS, Docker, and `amd64`/`arm64` environments.
-Windows SHOULD be supported as well.
+- Python code MUST run in Linux, macOS, Docker, and `amd64`/`arm64` environments.
-- We use the [Poetry](https://python-poetry.org/docs/#installation) package manager and GNU Make to set up the development environment.
-You SHOULD install both tools and run `make help` to see available shortcuts.
 - Developers SHOULD have fun while contributing to the project.

+## Dev environment

+- Contributors MUST use Docker or virtualenvs to run DipDup locally.
+Don't install it globally.
+- Python packages in dev environment MUST be in sync with `requirements.txt` or `poetry.lock` lockfiles to ensure that environment is reproducible.
+We currently use [Poetry](https://python-poetry.org/docs/#installation) package manager to set up the development environment (but it's NOT RECOMMENDED to anyone lol).
+- We provide Makefile shortcuts for common contributor tasks.
+Run `make help` to see available commands and environment variables.

 ## GitHub

+- We use GitHub as a main source of truth for DipDup development.
+All dev-related issues, pull requests, and discussions SHOULD be created in this repository.
+- Current main branches: `next` for upcoming major release, `master` for the current stable release backports (6.5.x).
 - Branch names MUST follow `prefix/short-description` format.
-Prefixes currently in use: `feat` for features, `fix` for bugfixes, `docs` for documentation, `exp` for experiments, `aux` for everything else.
+See [Appendix A](#appendix-a-branch-prefixes) for a list of prefixes.
-- Commits in pull requests MUST be squashed when merging to `master`.
+- Commits in pull requests MUST be squashed when merging to the main branch.
 - Issues and pull requests MUST have a descriptive title; they SHOULD be linked to each other, appropriately labeled, and assigned to maintainers while in progress.

 ## Codestyle

 - We use the following combo of linters and formatters: `isort`, `black`, `ruff`, `mypy`.
-All linter checks MUST pass before merging code to `master` (CI will fail otherwise).
+All linter checks MUST pass before merging the code (CI will fail otherwise).
+- Using modern language features is RECOMMENDED.
 - Single quotes MUST be used for string literals.
-- Meaningful comments are highly RECOMMENDED to begin with `# NOTE:`, `# TODO:`, or `# FIXME:`.
+- Meaningful comments SHOULD begin with `# NOTE:`, `# TODO:`, or `# FIXME:` for better discoverability.
 - f-string formatting is RECOMMENDED over other methods.
 Logging is an exception to this rule.

 ## Packaging